 Mean score of companies in the Wholesale Trade industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2017, Cook International reported approximately 194,960,000 kg CO2e in carbon emissions, primarily from buildings, although specific scopes of emissions (Scope 1, 2, or 3) were not disclosed.
-This figure represents a decrease from about 214,806,000 kg CO2e in 2016 and approximately 221,182,000 kg CO2e in 2015, indicating a trend of reduced emissions over these years.
-Despite these reductions, Cook International has not established specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The emissions data is not cascaded from a parent company, and the organisation does not currently participate in initiatives such as RE100 or CA100.
-Overall, while Cook International has made strides in reducing its carbon footprint, further commitments and structured targets would enhance its climate strategy and accountability.
+This figure represents a decrease from 2016, when emissions were about 214,806,000 kg CO2e, and from 2015, which saw emissions of approximately 221,182,000 kg CO2e.
+The trend indicates a commitment to reducing carbon emissions over the years, although no specific reduction targets or initiatives have been documented.
+Cook International does not currently have any Science-Based Targets Initiative (SBTi) reduction targets or formal climate pledges.
+The emissions data is not cascaded from a parent company, and all figures are independently reported.
+The organisation's emissions data is sourced from Traeger, Inc., which may reflect broader industry practices in sustainability and emissions reporting.
+Overall, while Cook International has shown a downward trend in emissions, further commitments and specific reduction strategies would enhance its climate action profile.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.